hl5chen/flashoverprediction/README.md

 # flashoverprediction
-Flashover prediction project for firefighters.
+Flashover prediction project for firefighters using Jetson Nano.